OSM Map Data

 _____________________________________________________________________

-Ride with GPS uses map data from OpenStreetMap (OSM) to power the RWGPS, OSM, OSM Cycle and ESRI map types in our route planner and navigation software.
+Ride with GPS uses map data from OpenStreetMap (OSM) to power the RWGPS, OSM, OSM Cycle, and ESRI map types in our route planner and navigation software.
 OSM is a free and collaborative project to create a detailed map of the entire world — and it is constantly evolving and improving because of a worldwide community of volunteer contributors who regularly update the map to reflect new roads, closed roads, private/public land access, surface type information and more.

 Contribute Map Data to OSM

 OSM has a large number of tags, which provide information about map data.
 Ride with GPS deals with a number of these for identifying surface types and determining the best routing options for cycling, walking, or driving.
+Read on to learn how to contribute specific edits directly to OpenStreetMap.

 Editing Surface Types

-Ride with GPS draws on surface type tags from Open Street Map to assess the surface type of routes in the Route Planner.
-Open Street Map provides some distinctions between Paved and Unpaved surfaces in their wiki here: https://wiki.openstreetmap.org/wiki/Key:surface
+Ride with GPS draws on surface type tags from OpenStreetMap to assess the surface type of routes in the Route Planner.
+OpenStreetMap provides some distinctions between Paved and Unpaved surfaces in their wiki here: https://wiki.openstreetmap.org/wiki/Key:surface

-3. Click the Surface Types option and select a surface type from the dropdown menu.
+1. Follow the steps outlined in the section above and click the Surface Types option to select a surface type from the dropdown menu.

 Editing Other Data